 What Is the Background of Coastal Grandma Style?

 Coastal Grandmother Style builds on the clean, classic style of wealthy midlife women living close to the ocean.
 Like often in fashion history, a minority group dresses to distinguish themselves from the mainstream.
-However, in contrast to most fashion tribes, this time, the tribe consists of the rich women of the Baby-boomers and Gen X. More on fashion tribes.
+However, in contrast to most fashion style groups, this time, the tribe consists of the rich women of the Baby-boomers and Gen X. More on fashion style groups.

 Why Did the Coastal Grandma Style Become a Trend?